Air Kiribati: Fleet development

-Embraer E190-E2
+Embraer 190-E2

-In December 2019, the first Embraer E190-E2, in Air Kiribati livery, was delivered to the airline.
+In December 2019, the first Embraer 190-E2 in Air Kiribati livery was delivered to the airline.
 The E190-E2 has been certified and registered to the Australian Civil Aviation Safety Authority (CASA) since the beginning of 2020.

-The Embraer E190-E2 has a maximum range of 5,278 km.
+The Embraer 190-E2 has a maximum range of 5,278 km.
 It retains cockpit commonality with its predecessor - E190.
 E190 pilots will only require a 2.5 days transition training with no flight simulator time needed to be able to fly the E190-E2.

 Air Kiribati acting CEO Danial Rochford previously pointed out that "the type's increased range deemed it a "perfect choice" for the carrier."
 Acting CEO Danial Rochford says that the E190-E2 will offer “opportunities to fly from Australia and New Zealand direct to Kiribati”.

 The E190-E2 is able to operate every required route in the Air Kiribati network when it receives ETOPS 120 minutes certification and also allow the airline to operate longer-haul domestic and international routes including connections that had so far been beyond the reach of its current fleet of turboprops.

 The Kiribati Transport Minister stated: "non-stop operations between the capital Tarawa and Kiritmati (Christmas) island [sic] currently requires an international stop in Fiji.
 With a range of 2,850 nautical miles, the E190-E2 can operate throughout the country with non-stop routes."

-However, the first of 2 Embraer E190-E2's wasn't taken up and never entered passenger service, eventually ended up with the operator, Pionair Australia.
+However, the first of two Embraer 190-E2s was not taken up and never entered passenger service, eventually ended up with the operator, Pionair Australia.